Archiving and Preservation Policy

 Metadata Preservation

 Al-Qamar recognizes that metadata is essential for indexing, discoverability, citation tracking, and long-term preservation.
-The journal therefore seeks to preserve article-level metadata, including author names, article titles, abstracts, keywords, references, issue details, publication dates, language information, and DOI or permanent identifiers where applicable.
+The journal therefore seeks to preserve article-level metadata, including author names, article titles, abstracts, keywords, references, issue details, publication dates, language information, DOI records, and permanent identifiers where applicable.

 For non-English manuscripts, the journal encourages English and Roman-script metadata where required for indexing, international visibility, and accurate identification of published content.